quantsbin/BiblioPixel/doc/overview/BiblioPixel-Basics.md

 ## The `bp` program

 The `bp` program's full name is "the BiblioPixel Project runner".
-It is automatically installed when you install `BiblioPixel`.
+It is automatically installed when you install `BiblioPixel`.  `bp` has all sorts of **commands**, with names like `run`, `demo`, `info` and much more.

-Try it now!
+Try the `bp demo` command now!
 Type:

 ``````
 $ bp demo
 ``````

-This runs a demonstration BiblioPixel animation and pops up a web page with a visualization of that animation.
+This runs the `demo` command, which runs a demonstration BiblioPixel animation and pops up a web page with a visualization of that animation.

+## Two ways to interrupt `bp` - control-C and `bp shutdown`

-But wait - this seems to run forever!
-How do you stop that program you just started?
+But this seems to run forever!

-## Control C

-While animations can have a specific, limited length, a lot of them go on indefinitely long.
+While animations can have a specific, fixed length like ten seconds, a lot of them go on indefinitely.
 How can you interrupt `bp` in the middle of running an animation?

-The answer is "control-C".
+One answer is "control-C".
 This keystroke interrupts almost any command line program, not just `BiblioPixel`.

-To send a control-C, hold down the Control key on your keyboard (often marked CTL) and press the C key  a few times until the program stops running.
+To send a control-C, hold down the Control key on your keyboard (often marked CTR or CTR) and press the C key  a few times until the program stops running.

+Sometimes you don't have a terminal with the `bp` program running the application.
+In that case, you can use the command `bp shutdown`.
+Open a new terminalin and type `bp shutdown` and it will  shut down the currently running `bp` application wherever it is on your machine.

+## `bp run` - the most important `bp` command.

+By far the most important command is `bp run`.
+This runs Projects, which is the way to make your lights light up!

+[TODO: they won't have a main BiblioPixel directory!]
+Try it now - go to the main BiblioPixel directory and type `bp run -s projects/01-matrix.json`

+It's  important that you can just leave it out - you'll get the same result with `bp -s projects/01-matrix.json`